 This celebration of the arrival of the New Year still is what it has always been: a big party.
 After the insanity of the Christmas season, New Year’s is remains a comparatively non-retail-oriented festival.

-In many ways, Independence Day is the last true national holiday (in the patriotic sense) that is still celebrated with any real sense of patriotic fervor.
+In many ways, Independence Day is the last true national holiday (in the patriotic sense) that is still celebrated with any real sense of fervor.
 Retailing and sales are a popular pastime, but generally don’t overwhelm the original purpose of the celebration.

 The national day of Thanksgiving, a combination of harvest festival and remembrance of the Puritan settlement of Massachusetts, is still about family and food.
 However, as the unofficial kickoff of the Christmas season, Thanksgiving has seriously been encroached upon in recent decades.
-The day after Thanksgiving, nicknamed Black Friday, is now the biggest shopping day of the year, and that is now sliding into Thanksgiving Day.
+The day after Thanksgiving, nicknamed Black Friday, is now the biggest shopping day of the year.
+Thanksgiving Day itself is frantically fighting off being Black Thursday.

 St. Valentine’s Day

-This holiday, celebrating romance, is essentially still intact and celebrated as it has been for over a century.
+This holiday, celebrating romance, is essentially still intact.
 Of course, the religious aspect of the holiday is long gone, but that’s nothing new (and just who exactly was St. Valentine anyway?)

 NOT WHAT IT USED TO BE

 Christmas (and Hanukkah)

 Christmas is the holiday around which the entire year revolves, even for those who aren’t Christian.
 It has completely engulfed the last quarter of the calendar year, and ‘Christmas in July’ has become a regular staple of summer television.
-But possibly through overkill, or possibly just because the modern world is starting to leave religion behind, Christmas just doesn’t feel the way it used to (the same goes for Hanukkah, Christmas’ little cousin).
+But possibly through overkill, or possibly just because the modern world is increasingly leaving the religious aspects of the holiday behind, Christmas just doesn’t feel the way it used to (the same goes for Hanukkah, Christmas’ little cousin).
 The magic is still there, but in recent decades it has started to feel truly forced.

 The same goes for Halloween, which over the last few decades has supplanted Thanksgiving as the pre-unofficial pre-start of the pre-holiday season.
-Christmas has begun to sink its teeth into this old children’s classic, which has become more about parties for adults and inappropriate costumes for women.
+The ancient tradition of Trick-or-Treating is fading away even as early Christmas festivities muscle in.
+Oh Great Pumpkin, where are you?!?!?

 St. Patrick’s Day